NatashaBishop/Django-learning/djangoViews.md

-views.py contains functions that take http requests and return http response. usual location:
+views.py contains functions that take http requests and return http response.
+views.py file is where we gather the information we need to send back a proper response
+usual location:

     my_project/bartermonster/views.py